johnnesky/imperative-html/README.md

 ## NPM Support

-*imperative-html* requires a browser to run, so it can't be used as a server-side html template render.
+*imperative-html* requires a browser to run, so it can't be used as a server-side html template renderer.
 However, you may want to bundle it in your client-side code.
 You can add it to an [NPM](https://www.npmjs.com/) project like this:

 ```shell
 npm install imperative-html